leadpixel/htask/README.md

 ### Complete

-Marks a task as completed
+Marks a task as completed.

+See [Selecting Tasks](#selecting-tasks) for a handy shortcut.

 ```sh
 $ htask complete SOME_TASK_UUID